1

 凡禮始乎脫,成乎文,終乎稅。 故至備,情文俱盡; 其次,情文代勝; 其下,復情以歸太一。

 All rites begin with removal, complete with pattern, and end with return.
-Therefore, with utmost preparation, feelings and patterns are both exhausted.
-Next, feelings and patterns alternate in victory.
-Below that, feelings are returned to return to the great one.
+Therefore, at the highest level, feeling and pattern are both fully exhausted.
+Next, substance and form alternate in predominance.
+At the lowest level, feeling is restored and returned to the Great One.

 23